Mycheille is a single mom who struggled to balance her responsibilities until she found ways to help her heal and become a better parent.

 5 Ways to Balance Parenthood and Being a Single Mom

 Four years ago, if you had told me one year later I'd become a single mother, I'd have laughed right in your face.
 Sadly life, love, and parenthood don't always end up the way you'd like.
-My daughter is over four now, and in the beginning it was intense trying to figure out who I was as a 23-year-old divorcee and single mother, who worked full-time, while then finding time to give my daughter the precious memories she deserved.
+My daughter is over four now, and in the beginning, it was intense trying to figure out who I was as a 23-year-old divorcee and single mother, who worked full-time, while then finding time to give my daughter the precious memories she deserved.

 Something I discovered quickly was that between work, making dinner, and then playing with my daughter each day, I basically lost a little bit of myself.
-I didn't give myself time to mourn the failed relationship, or think about what I'd done wrong.
+I didn't give myself time to mourn the failed relationship or think about what I'd done wrong.
 I was no longer living a moving life, but one on autopilot.

-#1 Ask for Help
+1. Ask for Help

 Maybe that sounds easy, but I know that for me (and plenty of other single parents out there) asking for help is incredibly difficult.
 You suddenly feel like you have something to prove.
 You feel like asking for help is admitting defeat, but if you keep doing everything on your own, you will get burnt out... and then you'll feel more defeated than ever.

-#2 Find "Me" Time
+2. Find "Me" Time

 Find something that you can do each day or at least each week to de-stress.
-For me it was writing or painting.
+For me, it was writing or painting.
 What I liked about painting though was the fact that my daughter could sit beside me and paint too.
 She felt like she was helping me, yet I was actually doing a detox for my soul.

 3. Set Boundaries

-Same with work... though you might have an awesome boss that doesn't mind hearing about what's going on in your life, that's not really what your workplace is for.
-Work has so many stresses of it's own, and the best way to handle these competing stresses is to give them their own home.
+Same with work—though you might have an awesome boss that doesn't mind hearing about what's going on in your life, that's not really what your workplace is for.
+Work has so many stresses of its own, and the best way to handle these competing stresses is to give them their own home.
 I found that I was almost a different person at work sometimes, and over time I saw that as a good thing.

-# 4 Designate Special Time With Your Child
+4. Designate Special Time With Your Child

 So what I often did was play with her as long as I could, then do one of the chores I needed to do and come back.
 Another great tip I found that helped was that I started letting my daughter help me with chores.
 She loves helping me make dinner, so I'd let her do some of the easier tasks.
 I started realizing she just loved to help me and be with me no matter what we were doing.
 So if I was cleaning the kitchen, she'd wipe a table or sweep (because she loves it).

-#5 Just Breathe
+5. Just Breathe

 Parenthood is a commitment, and sometimes we aren't ready for the challenges that may come with that.
 The trick to being a good parent though is stepping up and doing what you have to do to give your child an amazing childhood and keeping a roof over their heads.